Skip to main content

 Auto rotation

-Images in the wrong orientation are automatically corrected.
-Control this with auto_rotate_confidence_threshold (default 0.99).
+The v3/text endpoint automatically corrects images in the wrong orientation.
+Control auto rotation with the auto_rotate_confidence_threshold request parameter (default 0.99).
 Set to 1 to disable.

 Next steps